 Eating calcium-rich foods does not cause breast calcifications.

 If calcifications appear on a mammogram, the radiologist will decide if further investigation is necessary.
-Generally, they do not consider macrocalcifications to be suspicious.
+Generally, they do not consider macrocalcifications suspicious.
+Standard sizes and shapes of calcifications are also less likely to require a follow-up.

 However, if large calcifications occur in clusters or alongside microcalcifications, the radiologist may advise further testing.